HamStudy/hamstudy-hambook/tech2026/content/Part 1. Science/Chapter 3. Radio Wave/section 3-5 Digital and Video.md

 #### D-STAR (Digital Smart Technologies for Amateur Radio)

-> **Key Information:** Before transmitting on D-STAR, you must program your call sign into the transceiver. {{< link id="T4B11" >}}
+> **Key Information:** Before transmitting on D-STAR, you must program your callsign into the transceiver. {{< link id="T4B11" >}}

 D-STAR is a fully digital voice and data system developed by the Japan Amateur Radio League, and in contrast to System Fusion, it doesn't fall back to analog — it's digital all the way.
-Its distinctive feature is call-sign routing: you enter the call sign of another ham, and the D-STAR network figures out which linked repeater to route your signal through to reach them.
-That's why your own call sign has to be programmed into the radio — every D-STAR transmission carries it as part of the routing information.
+Its distinctive feature is callsign routing: you enter the callsign of another ham, and the D-STAR network figures out which linked repeater to route your signal through to reach them.
+That's why your own callsign has to be programmed into the radio — every D-STAR transmission carries it as part of the routing information.

 #### Digital Mode Hotspots